QBlobster/parallel-prefix-adder/README.md

 hspice -i Adder32.sp -o ./lis/Adder32.lis
 ```

-The functinal waveform result will be saved in `./func/Adder32.fsdb`.
+The functional waveform result will be saved in `./func/Adder32.fsdb`.
 The Spice-level waveform result will be stored in `./lis/Adder32.tr0`.
 You can use `wv` to view the waveform, and the detailed result can be found in `./lis/Adder32.mt0`.

 ```Shell
 cd lis